salsicha/CyberPhysics/applications/aerostack2/README.md

 Turns out that the RPi 5b can't emit 4 simultaneous PWM signals, even though it has the hardware for it.
 Maybe it will be supported one day...

+I've ordered a PWM hat for the RPi5b

+"as2_platform_rpi" and "project_rpi" are copies of the mavlink platform files, they will be converted to the RPi5b platform

 # RPi Drone

 TODO:
 aerostack2 keyboard interface
 - as2 compiles the platform with the framework
 - and uses OOP to move data around
 - I can just subscribe directly to the topics from the keyboard publisher
 - as2_core/include/as2_core/names/
 - takeoff service: "platform_takeoff", takeoff action: "TakeoffBehavior" ...
-- I can just reproduce the services in my flight controller Use the as2 PID and motion control nodes? rangefider drive
+- I can just reproduce the services in my flight controller
+Use the as2 PID and motion control nodes?
+rangefider drive
 add translation to PID control in flight controller
 add keyboard command subscriber to ros_flight_controller.py